-Next time you see an insect, check out what it’s doing!
+Next time you see an insect, spider, or other “creepy-crawly,” check out what it’s doing!
 It could let you know something about the upcoming weather.
-Check out our weather proverbs about insects and other creepy-crawlies.
+Check out our weather proverbs and folklore about insects and other creatures.

 Insect Weather Folklore

-Observe ants, bees, fireflies, and you’ll see they give us cues about upcoming weather, too!
-Here is folklore from our Almanac archives:
+Observe ants, bees, fireflies, and other insects, and you’ll see that they give us cues about upcoming weather, too!
+Here is folklore from the Almanac archives:

-- If ants their walls do frequent build, rain will from the clouds be spilled.
+- If ants their walls do frequently build, rain will from the clouds be spilled.

-- Ants are busy, gnats bite, crickets sing louder than usual, spiders come down from their webs, and flies gather in houses just before rain.
+- Ants are busy, gnats bite, crickets sing louder than usual, and flies gather in houses just before rain.

-- When bees to distance wing their flight, days are warm and skies are bright; But when their flight ends near their come, stormy weather is sure to come.
+- When bees to distance wing their flight, days are warm and skies are bright; But when their flight ends near their home, stormy weather is sure to come.

-- Fireflies in great numbers indicates fair weather.
+- Fireflies in great numbers indicate fair weather.